 What happens to the old phone's eSIM when it's transferred?

-Does eSIM transfer delete the phone number?
+Does transferring the eSIM delete my phone number?